 Splitting the narration can be done as simply or as artfully as you like.
 The way that is best often depends on how the story was written.
 Here are some possibilities:

-With two narrators, assign them alternate paragraphs and/or half-paragraphs.
-It is best to adjust paragraph splits so Narrator 1 begins each new scene.
+With two or more narrators, assign them successive paragraphs or half-paragraphs.
+It’s best to adjust paragraph splits so Narrator 1 begins each new scene.
 This limits the reassignments made necessary by later script changes, such as adding or removing a single narrator speech.
+To make things more lively, divide your narrators between the ends of the stage, with assigned speeches alternating between the ends.

 Switch to a different narrator with each new scene.